← Back to Resources

 Negotiation Tips

-1. Start negotiations early—rushing leads to unfavorable terms
+1. Start negotiations early.
+Rushing leads to unfavorable terms and missed opportunities to leverage market data.

 Common Mistakes to Avoid